American poetry: World War II and after

 Other poets often associated with the Black Mountain are Cid Corman (1924–2004) and Theodore Enslin (1925-2011), but they are perhaps correctly viewed as direct descendants of the Objectivists.
 One-time Black Mountain College resident, composer John Cage (1912–1992), along with Jackson Mac Low (1922–2004), wrote poetry based on chance or aleatory techniques.
-Inspired by Zen, Dada and scientific theories of indeterminacy, they were to prove to be important influences on the 1970s U.S avant-garde.
+Inspired by Zen, Dada and scientific theories of indeterminacy, they were to prove to be important influences on the 1970s U.S. avant-garde.

 The Beats and some of the Black Mountain poets often are considered to have been responsible for the San Francisco Renaissance.
 However, as previously noted, San Francisco had become a hub of experimental activity from the 1930s thanks to Kenneth Rexroth and Gleason.
 Other poets involved in this scene included Charles Bukowski (1920–1994) and Jack Spicer (1925–1965).
 These poets sought to combine a contemporary spoken idiom with inventive formal experiment.

-Jerome Rothenberg (born 1931) is well known for his work in ethnopoetics, but he was the coiner of the term "deep image", which he used to describe the work of poets like Robert Kelly (born 1935), Diane Wakoski (born 1937) and Clayton Eshleman (1935-2021).
+Jerome Rothenberg (1931-2024) is well known for his work in ethnopoetics, but he was the coiner of the term "deep image", which he used to describe the work of poets like Robert Kelly (born 1935), Diane Wakoski (born 1937) and Clayton Eshleman (1935-2021).
 Deep Image poetry was inspired by the symbolist theory of correspondences, in particular the work of Spanish poet Federico García Lorca.
 The term later was popularized by Robert Bly.
 The Deep Image movement was the most international, accompanied by a flood of new translations from Latin American and European poets such as Pablo Neruda, César Vallejo and Tomas Tranströmer.
 Some of the poets who became associated with Deep Image are Galway Kinnell, James Wright, Mark Strand and W.S.
 Merwin.
 Both Merwin and California poet Gary Snyder became known for their interest in environmental and ecological concerns.

 The Small Press poets (sometimes called the mimeograph movement) are another influential and eclectic group of poets who surfaced in the San Francisco Bay Area in the late 1950s and are still active today.
 Fiercely independent editors, who were also poets, edited and published low-budget periodicals and chapbooks of emerging poets who might otherwise have gone unnoticed.
 This work ranged from formal to experimental.
 Gene Fowler, A.D.
 Winans, Hugh Fox, street poet and activist Jack Hirschman, Paul Foreman, Jim Cohn, John Bennett, and F.A.
 Nettelbeck are among the many poets who are still actively continuing the Small Press Poets tradition.
 Many have turned to the new medium of the Web for its distribution capabilities.